Alluxio/alluxio/docs/en/Running-Alluxio-On-Docker.md

 We need to tell the worker where to find the master.
 Set the `ALLUXIO_MASTER_HOSTNAME` environment variable to your machine's hostname when launching the worker Docker container.
-To enable short-circut reads, share the ramdisk with `-v /mnt/ramdisk:/mnt/ramdisk`, and specify its location and size to the worker.
+To enable short-circuit reads, share the ramdisk with `-v /mnt/ramdisk:/mnt/ramdisk`, and specify its location and size to the worker. `-v /mnt/ramdisk:/mnt/ramdisk` will mount the `/mnt/ramdisk` path on the host machine to the `/mnt/ramdisk` path in the worker container.
+This way, the data written by the Alluxio worker can be directly accessed from outside the container.

 ```bash
 $ docker run -d \